chrisrentsman/dotfiles/README.md

 These are my dotfiles, based on [Ryan Bates' dotfiles](https://github.com/ryanb/dotfiles).
 I mainly use his rake install script and oh-my-zsh plugin.
 Thanks a lot!

+Check out the alias file for my aliases, the function file for my custom functions, and the env file for how I manage my environment variables.

 ## Installation

 Run the following commands in your terminal.
 It will prompt you before it does anything destructive.
 Check out the [Rakefile](https://github.com/chrisrentsman/dotfiles/blob/master/Rakefile) to see exactly what it does.